tjd1234/cmpt135spring2024/obsidian/135website2024/namespaces.md

                               // is_whitespace already used
 ```

 A rule of thumb that some programmers like to follow is to *never* use `using`.
-The reason is that by always including the namespace name, it ultimately makes the code clearer and easier to understand.
+The reason is that by always including the namespace name the code is easier to read understand.
 Someone reading the code never has to wonder which function is being used.

 See [[choosing good names]] for some general advice on how choose good names for variables, functions, and so on.